joelpurra/recap/talks/safe-harbor.md

 - Outcome.
   - Now any third-party (non-EU) country's has to have data protection on an _equivalent level_, instead of _adequate_.
   - All Safe harbor-allowed companies have been revoked.
-    - Now companies have to ask for informed, unambigious, free choice consent to data storage.
+    - Now companies have to ask for informed, unambiguous, free choice consent to data storage.
 This includes mentioning "sending data to NSA, FBI, ..."
   - Standard contractual clauses/BCRs.
     - Question about "factual" or "abstract/law" level checks.
     - Hotel bookings are still legal, because the data is needed to perform the service on location, for example in New York.